Canon 100D vs 700D

 - More affordable: Was introduced into a lower priced segment (15 percent cheaper at launch).

-Arguments in favor of the Canon EOS 700D:
+Reasons to prefer the Canon EOS 700D:

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Gets more shots (440 versus 380) out of a single battery charge.